Expert Personal Statement Advice - Fellowship vs Residency

 The fellowship personal statement will distinguish itself by its diligence, focus and maturity.

-As a minimum to make your fellowship personal statement outstanding, it must include:
+At a minimum, to write an outstanding personal statement for fellowship, it must include:

 The first time you realized your interest (or ideally passion) in the particular subspecialty;